coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 #### Certs & Keys

 It is the responsibility of the deployer to establish the TLS infrastructure needed to secure the Kubernetes cluster.
-All keys and certs must be PEM-formatted.
+All keys and certs must be PEM-formatted and base64-encoded.

 ##### APIServerCert, APIServerKey